K99/R00: Pathway to Independence Awards

 - R00 Phase (independent): Up to three years

 Yearly award budgets for the K99 phase are composed of salary, research and career development funds, and in some case funds to cover travel to conferences.
 In the R00 phase, the yearly award budget covers salary, fringe benefits, research costs, and indirect costs.
-Additional details can be found in each award’s funding opportunity announcement.
+Additional details can be found in each award’s notice of funding opportunity.

 |K99 Salary||Up to $75,000|